joeya20/FPGA-LED-blinker/README.md

 # FPGA-LED-blinker
-This project was completed as an effort to learn verilog and become more familiar with FPGAs.
+This project was completed as an effort to learn verilog and as continuation of ENEL 453 to become more familiar with RTL design.

 The project uses 3 switches as inputs and a 10 LED array as output.
+Depending on the state of the switches, the LEDs will be on/off and blink at different frequencies, at a duty cycle of 50%.

 Switch 1 and 2:
   - Toggle between 1Hz, 10Hz, 50Hz, and 100Hz